 Will the Circle’s giving focus on women’s issues?

 Yes!
-We want to support change and opportunities for women in our community through our collective giving.
-The Circle's focus is helping women and children living in the Kitsap Peninsula.
+We want to support change and opportunities for women and/or children in our community through our collective giving.
+The Circle's focus is helping women and/or children living in the Kitsap Peninsula.

 What topics will the presentations cover?

 It’s up to the Circle to decide.
 Potential topics include topics of interest to higher-net-worth women, such as how to prepare your children to manage wealth, and presentations about particular types of nonprofit work or particular nonprofits that the Circle might want to fund.
 Or maybe the Circle would rather not have presentations, but meet and greets with local organizations supporting and empowering women.
 Join us and help decide!

 Where and what time of day are the gatherings?